 An exercise she gives people in her workshop is to take an object they have on them, such as a key or a picture from their wallet, and tell the story of that object in three minutes.
 That’s a start to getting them comfortable with telling a story about something personal and developing a rapport with the listener.

-As job seeker, you can put your all your credentials and employment history in your resume and cover letter, but you also need a personal branding statement.
+As a job seeker, of course, you can put your all your credentials and employment history in your resume and cover letter, but you also need a personal branding statement.

 2. Be authentic